bstaruk/starbase/readme.md

 Starbase uses [ESLint](http://eslint.org/) for Javascript (ES6) linting and [stylelint](https://github.com/stylelint/stylelint) for CSS linting.
 The configs (`/.eslintrc` and `/.stylelintrc` respectively) included out of the box contain some basic common rules.
 Modify them to your liking to encourage consistent code throughout your project.

+#### airbnb eslint config

+Starbase enforces the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) with ESLint via [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb).
+These rules are basically the industry standard in 2017 so I'd recommend adhering to them, but you can override individual rules via the project `/.eslintrc` file.
+I've included a couple basic overrides (in `/.eslintrc`) to demonstrate usage.

 ## features you may want to know about

 ### global css variables